carpentries-incubator/ml4bio-workshop/_episodes/02-T-cells.md

 ### Data summary

-Data Summary gives us an insight into Features and Samples for the dataset we selected.
+Data Summary gives us an insight into features and __samples__ for the dataset we selected.

+> ## Definition
+>
+> Sample - text
+{: .callout}

 In this particular dataset, we can see that we have two features **cell_size** and **total_intensity**.
-We can also see that the total number of Samples is 843.
+We can also see that the total number of samples is 843.

 > ## Conceptual Questions
 >